-To celebrate PA Beef Month this May, we’ve teamed up with the Pennsylvania Beef Council to bring you some great stories and content about this important agricultural product in our state!
+To celebrate PA Beef Month, we’ve teamed up with the Pennsylvania Beef Council to bring you some great stories and content about this important agricultural product in our state!

 It’s finally time to fire up the grill!
 If you love gathering friends and family for festive cookouts, spring and summer are your time to shine, and there’s no better way to ring in the grilling season than cooking up some Pennsylvania beef burgers.
 From start to finish, the process is filled with sensory delights: the sizzle of the meat on the hot grills, the heady aromas of caramelizing beef, and the sight of the finished burger, piled high with delicious ingredients.

 Ready to make your best burgers yet this summer?
 Here at PA Eats, we know our way around a backyard burger, and we’re excited to share some great burger grilling tips with you.

 Let’s start with the most important component: the beef!

 While burgers may have a more humble reputation than, say, prime steaks, the quality of the meat is the most crucial factor in how they will turn out.
 Choose Pennsylvania ground beef for freshness and quality in every single patty.
 There are a few ways you can go from here: buying preformed burger patties; buying ground beef and making your own patties; or buying cuts of beef and grinding them at home.

 If you go with ground beef, make sure to pick up a package that has the proper fat-to-lean ratio.
 There are varying opinions out there as to which is best, but we like a ratio of 80 percent lean to 20 percent fat.
 If you plan to cook your burgers well done, a ratio of 70 percent lean to 30 percent fat can also work well.